icon-project/icon-sdk-python/README.md

 # Generates a wallet
 wallet = KeyWallet.create()

-# Loads a wallet from a private key
+# Loads a wallet from bytes of the private key
-wallet = KeyWallet.load("0x0000")
+wallet = KeyWallet.load(b'-B\x99...xedy')

 # Loads a wallet from a key store file
 wallet = KeyWallet.load("./keystore", "password")